elproko/hp-controller-RPC-56P/README.md

 # hp-controller-RPC-56P

+This can be used for Timel's heat pump controllers: RPC-56P & RPC-100 readout.
+RPC-56P was, and RPC-100 is used by Eko Dom heat pumps polish producer.

-Get data from heat pump controller via RS-485
+This software only listens data from heat pump controller via RS-485.
+It does not write anything to the controller.

 First stage was Delphi program for PC working with RS-485 to USB converter.
 It worked well, having display chart, save & load XML capabilities.
 Since this kind of aquisition was problematic from logistics point of view - it was dropped.

 Second stage is esp32 microcontroller based approach.
 Aim was to store atleast 48h of data.

-Third stage will be data upload to some external (IoT) server.
+Third stage was esp8266 (esp12) port

+Last stage is translate all this thing to ESPHome (and Home Assistant)